 Many schools provide paramedic to nurse bridge degree programs at an associate's level, where students get the chance to develop a deeper understanding of adult health issues.
 Nursing science and nursing concepts are also addressed in these programs, which usually take three semesters to complete.
 Following program completion, degree holders must pass the national licensing exam for nurses before they can seek employment.

 - Prerequisites: High school diploma or equivalent, pass the national registry examination for EMT-Paramedics, and some schools require students to pass an entrance exam

 Applicants to one of these paramedic to nurse bridge degree programs should already have an educational background in the healthcare field.
 Enrolling in one of these programs gives an individual the skills necessary for becoming a nurse.
 Community health issues and pharmacology topics are stressed in these programs.
 Other common coursework may include:

 - Clinical nursing skills

 - Psychiatric nursing

-According to the U.S. Bureau of Labor Statistics (BLS), registered nurses earned an average annual salary of about $67,930 in 2012, with more than 2.6 million individuals working in the profession in that year.
+According to the U.S. Bureau of Labor Statistics (BLS), registered nurses earned a mean annual salary of $69,790 as of May 2014, with more than 2.6 million individuals working in the profession in that year.
 The top paying states for that year were California, Hawaii and Massachusetts.
-Job outlook was projected to be very favorable from 2010-2020 at a 26% growth rate, which is considerably higher than the average for all occupations.
+Job outlook was projected to be very favorable from 2012 to 2022 at a 19% growth rate, which is considerably higher than the average for all occupations.

 Aspiring nurses are required to complete an educational training program (such as a paramedic to RN bridge program) before gaining certification.
 They can then become licensed nurses by completing the National Council Licensure Examination - Registered Nurse (NCLEX-RN).
 Some states do have additional requirements.